Straight Outta Compton (film): Plot

-In 1986, Compton, California has become a chaotic dystopia due to street gangs, drug dealers, and police brutality.
+In 1986, Compton, California, is chaotic and crime-ridden thanks to the effects of racism in America, leading to street gangs, drug dealers and police brutality.
 One night, Eazy-E narrowly evades a police raid at a crack house.
 The following day, Dr. Dre is struggling with what he wants to do in life and is confronted by his mother for missing a job interview.
 Meanwhile, Ice Cube is a high school senior aspiring to become a rapper.
-Intrigued by Cube's "reality raps" reflecting on the crime, gang violence, and police harassment that they and other African Americans have endured recently, Dre convinces Eazy to fund a startup record label, Ruthless Records, with Dre as record producer.
+Intrigued by Cube's "reality raps" reflecting on the crime, gang violence and police harassment that they and other African Americans have endured recently, Dre convinces Eazy to fund a startup record label, Ruthless Records, with Dre as record producer.
 When their song "Boyz-n-the-Hood" is rejected by a New York rap group, Dre convinces Eazy to perform it instead.
-It becomes a local hit, and Eazy, Cube, Dre, DJ Yella, and MC Ren form the group N.W.A ("Niggaz Wit Attitude").
+It becomes a local hit, and Eazy, Cube, Dre, DJ Yella and MC Ren form the group N.W.A ("Niggaz Wit Attitudes").

 Eazy accepts Jerry Heller's offer to manage N.W.A and co-run Ruthless, and Priority Records offers N.W.A a record deal.
-While recording their debut album, Straight Outta Compton (1988), the group is harassed by police due to their race and appearance, prompting Cube to compose a diss track towards the police.
-Heller, having witnessed the altercation and being disgusted by the officers, allows the track.
+While recording their debut album, Straight Outta Compton (1989), the group is harassed by police due to their race and appearance, prompting Cube to compose a diss track—"Fuck tha Police"—toward the police.
+Having witnessed the altercation and being disgusted by the officers, Heller allows the track without hesitation.
 The album becomes a controversial hit due to its explicit lyrics, and the group's style is dubbed gangsta rap by the press.
-During a 1989 concert tour, the FBI demands N.W.A to not perform "Fuck tha Police" because it encourages violence against law enforcement.
+During a 1989 concert tour, the FBI demands that N.W.A not perform "Fuck tha Police", claiming that it encourages violence against law enforcement.
 Police in Detroit forbid them from performing the song, but they perform it anyway.
-The concert stalls, and the police arrest the group, resulting in a riot.
+The concert stalls and the police arrest the group, resulting in a riot that results in their release.

-Heller delays the individual members' contracts with Ruthless, and when he insists that Cube should sign without legal representation, Cube quits the group.
+Heller delays the individual members' contracts with Ruthless, and when he insists that Cube sign without legal representation, Cube leaves the group.
 His debut solo album, AmeriKKKa's Most Wanted (1990), is released, but when Priority Records is unable to pay him his advance on his next album, he wrecks the label head's office.